 There are no busts in our hall. . .yet.
 However, you can learn about some of the celebrities who’ve enjoyed playing APBA and meet some of our most loyal long-time fans.

-Every year APBA will induct several members into our Hall of Fame.
-The first and only inductee for our first year is our founder, J. Richard Seitz, honoring the man who founded APBA in 1951.
+Most years APBA induct members into our Hall of Fame.
+The first inductee for our first year was our founder, J. Richard Seitz, honoring the man who founded APBA in 1951.
 The first round of inductions was announced at our 50th Anniversary convention in the Summer of 2001.

 We welcome your suggestions for future inductees.
 All nominations will be reviewed by a panel at APBA headquarters.